Your Slow Food Restaurant in Rome

 Make a reservation

-The restaurant is open from Monday to Saturday, from 7:00pm to 11:30pm.
+The restaurant is open from Monday to Saturday

 Via dei Genovesi 31 a/b - Trastevere, Rome.